pratikkdahal/NodeJS-Workshop/day1.md

 # framework and libraries

-front end---> reaact.js, vue js, angular backend ----> nodejs, laravel, django
+  ## front end---> reaact.js, vue js, angular
+  ## backend ----> nodejs, laravel, django

 # Relation

-contents are received by frontend and passed through API so that backend gets it and keeps it in warehouse(databases)
+Contents are received by frontend and passed through API so that backend gets it and keeps it in warehouse(databases)

 frontend----> API -------> backend <----------> Database

-## API ---- bridge between frontend and backend (connection between them)
+API ---- bridge between frontend and backend (connection between them)

-## ORM - object relational mapping -----> acts as a connection/channel between databse and backend
+ORM - object relational mapping -----> acts as a connection/channel between databse and backend
      ORM tools- mongoose, sequel